GASTagus/theme/README.txt

 		Drupal convention of themeName_preprocess_hook.

-		For extensive online help see the Genesis documentation:
+		For online help see the Genesis documentation: http://drupal.org/node/323404

-		http://drupal.org/ (help pages under constuction)